europeana/metis-vocabularies/README.md

 Each vocabulary in the directory file has exactly one **unique** metadata file.
 This YAML file contains the following information:

+Additionally, the file name (including the relative path) is guaranteed to be unique and may therefore be used as unique identifier for the vocabulary.
+This means that it is not recommended to change the name and location of these files without emptying the caches in the dereference service.

+### Metadata fields

+Metadata files may contain the following fields.
+Fields are optional, unless otherwise indicated.

 * **name** (String value): the **unique** human-readable name of the vocabulary, by which you can recognise the vocabulary.
 This field is obligatory.
 * **types** (String value): the type(s) of the vocabulary, i.e. the kind(s) of conceptual classes